sulthonzh/kubernetes-1/README.md

 - Registry - Service Discovery using consul
 - Database - Percona with Galera (single cluster for now)
 - Micro - API, Web UI and Sidecar (spins up GCE Load Balancers)
-- Platform - All the micro platform services
+- Platform - All the micro platform services and dashboards
 - Misc - other miscellaneous services

-Missing

-- Dashboards (currently not open source)

 ## Demo